jcolag/entropy-arbitrage/2026-01-29-these-are-voyages.md

 Hey, "the Andorian" plays something like half the characters in your universe[^ZcQHz8], lady.
 You treat him with respect...

-[^ZcQHz8]:  Since I don't think that he'll appear in any parts of the episode that we care about, guest star [Jeffrey Combs](https://en.wikipedia.org/wiki/Jeffrey_Combs), after about a decade known for horror roles, and auditioning for a couple of **Next Generation** roles (including Riker), would land a couple of one-off roles in **Deep Space Nine**, two of which became consistently recurring due to positive fan response.
+[^ZcQHz8]:  Since I don't think that he'll appear in any parts of the episode that we care about, guest star {% wiki Jeffrey_Combs|Jeffrey Combs|en %}, after about a decade known for horror roles, and auditioning for a couple of **Next Generation** roles (including Riker), would land a couple of one-off roles in **Deep Space Nine**, two of which became consistently recurring due to positive fan response.
 He would later go on to one-off roles in **Voyager** and **Enterprise**, plus the recurring Andorian in question, and then the voice of a recurring computer character on **Lower Decks**, I believe more than forty episodes so far, more than some entire shows got...

  > **TROI**: You might want to leap ahead to that point.
 It's where things start really happening.
 And you should consider taking over the galley.